mvdh7/coulometer-blank/README.md

   * Supp.
 Fig. S1 - [plot_nuts_dic.py](plot_nuts_dic.py)
   * Other supp. figs. - [plot_sessions_all.py](plot_sessions_all.py)

-The figures are saved in .png format in the [figures](figures) directory.
+The figures are saved in .png format in the [figures](figures) directory and in .pdf format in [figures/figures-final](figures/figures-final).